secwexen/aapp-mart/demo/README.md

 ```

 > [!NOTE]
-> DEMO: This IP/hostname is an example target.
+> This IP/hostname is an example target.
 You will write the actual target IP/hostname yourself in the main project.

 ## Attack Simulation Demo